Contrasting Urban One (UONEK) and Its Rivals

-Urban One (NASDAQ: UONEK) is one of 21 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it weigh in compared to its rivals?
-We will compare Urban One to related companies based on the strength of its risk, analyst recommendations, dividends, institutional ownership, valuation, earnings and profitability.
+Urban One (NASDAQ: UONEK) is one of 21 public companies in the “Radio broadcasting stations” industry, but how does it contrast to its competitors?
+We will compare Urban One to related businesses based on the strength of its dividends, institutional ownership, earnings, valuation, analyst recommendations, profitability and risk.

 Volatility and Risk

-Urban One has a beta of 1.1, indicating that its share price is 10% more volatile than the S&P 500.
-Comparatively, Urban One’s rivals have a beta of 1.12, indicating that their average share price is 12% more volatile than the S&P 500.
+Urban One has a beta of 1.1, meaning that its stock price is 10% more volatile than the S&P 500.
+Comparatively, Urban One’s competitors have a beta of 1.12, meaning that their average stock price is 12% more volatile than the S&P 500.

 18.0% of Urban One shares are held by institutional investors.
 Comparatively, 32.8% of shares of all “Radio broadcasting stations” companies are held by institutional investors.
-50.5% of Urban One shares are held by company insiders.
-Comparatively, 27.5% of shares of all “Radio broadcasting stations” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+50.5% of Urban One shares are held by insiders.
+Comparatively, 27.5% of shares of all “Radio broadcasting stations” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Urban One and its rivals’ net margins, return on equity and return on assets.
+This table compares Urban One and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Urban One